 What we doMost startups and agencies don't need a full-time CTO.
 They need one for the decisions that compound: stack selection, vendor vetting, CI/CD pipeline architecture, and knowing what to say when a client's IT team challenges your security posture.

-We bring enterprise architecture and DevSecOps experience — zero-trust pipeline design, security-reviewed application development, and infrastructure thinking that typically lives inside large engineering organizations.
+We bring enterprise architecture and DevSecOps experience — zero-trust pipeline design, security-reviewed application development, SOW review, hiring support, and infrastructure thinking that typically lives inside large engineering organizations.

 For non-technical founders, that also means: